Global Household Goods Contract

 U.S. Transportation Command (USTRANSCOM) awarded the Global Household Goods Contract (GHC), worth an estimated $6.2 billion, to HomeSafe Alliance, LLC, of Houston, Texas, on Nov.
 4, 2021.

 The Fixed-Price with Economic Price Adjustments, Indefinite-Delivery, Indefinite-Quantity contract provides complete door-to-door global household goods relocation transportation and warehouse services worldwide for Department of Defense (DOD) personnel, U.S. Coast Guard members, and other federal employees.
 The initial contract transition period and base period of performance were from Dec.
 1, 2021, to Aug.
 31, 2025.
 The Dec.
 1 start date was delayed while protests were reviewed.
-The current transition period and base period of performance are from Mar.
-4, 2022, to Dec.
-3, 2025.
+USTRANSCOM and HomeSafe Alliance LLC began a planned transition period on Mar.
+4, 2022.
+USTRANSCOM voluntarily agreed to a stay of performance beginning on Mar.
+23, 2022 after a complaint was filed in the U.S. Court of Federal Claims (COFC) challenging award of the GHC.
+On Oct.
+28, 2022, the U.S. Court of Federal Claims denied the protests and USTRANSCOM and HomeSafe Alliance LLC resumed the planned transition period on Nov.
+3, 2022.

 The GHC is one aspect of a broader plan to improve the relocation process for service members, civilian employees, and their families, and integrates functions currently performed by more than 900 commercial entities.
 The transition to a single move manager with an enduring contract is a key part of the reforms TRANSCOM is leading to deliver improvements to service members, DOD employees, and their families.